Products of Animal Origin

 EHCs are issued by the competent authority in the exporting country, based on the requirements outlined in the model Export Health Certificates.

-- From end of 2023 , will my animal products need to enter via a point of entry with a Border Control Post?
+- Do my animal products need to enter via a point of entry with a Border Control Post?

-Yes, your animal products consignment will need to enter Great Britain via Border Control Post that is designated to receive your type of goods.
-However we will provide you with final advise, after the final confirmation from the UK Governments.
+Yes, from 30th of April 2024 your animal products consignment need to enter Great Britain via Border Control Post that is designated to receive your type of goods.
+Please click the link here for a list of approved BCPs .

-- How and where will I need to pre-notify my goods from 1 January 2022?
+- How and where will I need to pre-notify my goods?

 IPAFFS is the import of products, animals, food and feed system (IPAFFS) and is the system used to notify the arrival of imports of live animals, animal products and high-risk food and feed not of animal origin.